-The Academy Trust was awarded "Outstanding" in all 31 inspections categories in the last inspection by Ofsted in December 2011 and is ensuring that all staff members are fully prepared for the current inspection framework in 2021.
+The Academy Trust was awarded "Outstanding" in all 31 inspections categories in the last inspection by Ofsted in December 2011 and is ensuring that all staff members are fully prepared for the current inspection framework in 2022.
 The Headteacher is an Ofsted Inspector.

-The Academy Trust put in place robust and successful measures to deal with the challenges around COVID-19.
+The Academy Trust responded very well indeed to the Pandemic and put in place robust and successful measures to deal with the challenges around COVID-19.
 Focus was placed on staff and student wellbeing and high-quality curriculum delivery.
 A risk assessment was completed in consultation with stakeholders (including walks round the school site for stakeholder feedback).
 The feedback from parents, staff and students was very supportive.
+In September 2022, leaders are mindful that staff and students still need support.
+In addition, new developments put in place due to the Pandemic, such as significantly improved and increased IT provision, are being embedded.

 A priority for the School Development Plan is to consolidate the outstanding provision during the Pandemic.
 Achievements have been seen in the implementation and usage of new systems.
-The Infogram below summarises our key priorities:
+The Infogram below summarises the new systems and reflects leaders' ambitious and pacy agenda:

-ICT and online learning platforms such as Show My Homework and Microsoft Teams were launched, enabling high-quality remote learning with live lessons, first-class resources, and excellent pastoral care - all meeting parents' expectations.
-This was a significant culture shift for the school and has been an achievement to continue to 2021 - 2022.
+During the Pandemic and into the first year of the 2021 - 2023 Development Plan, ICT and online learning platforms such as Show My Homework and Microsoft Teams were launched, enabling high-quality remote learning with live lessons, first-class resources, and excellent pastoral care - all meeting parents' expectations.
+This was a significant culture shift for the school and has been an achievement to continue to 2022 - 2023.
 Equally, Pupil premium money has been wisely spent on IT Provision to support learning, and Catch-up funding equally targeted to support learning and progress of disadvantaged students.

-The Academy Trust has been successful in meeting the targets set out in the 2019-21 School Development Plan.
-Some targets were modified due to the Pandemic, and greater pressures and targets were added.
-All were met.
-2021 A Level and GCSE results are the highest they have been, Sixth Form numbers are the highest (195) they have been in Year 12.
-The Academy Trust has continued to invest significantly in ICT and ICT training to be in the best position to enhance curriculum delivery and staff development.
+The Academy Trust was successful in meeting the targets set out in the 2019-21 School Development Plan and has made significant progress already in the 2021 - 2023 Development Plan.
+2022 A Level and GCSE results are the highest they have been.
+Sixth Form numbers are the highest they have been.
+The Academy Trust has continued to invest in staff training to be in the best position to enhance curriculum delivery and staff development.

-New systems have been successfully implemented and embedded into practice to add greater efficiencies: target setting for more aspirational grades and sharper tracking of student performance; communication systems for parents, such as Show My Homework; 'Inventry' visitor signing in (and late student) systems to sharpen Safeguarding and punctuality; and a food pre-ordering portal to deliver school meals to year group bubbles.
+New systems have been successfully implemented and embedded into practice to add greater efficiencies: target setting for more aspirational grades and sharper tracking of student performance; communication systems for parents, such as Show My Homework; 'Inventry' visitor signing in (and late student) systems to sharpen Safeguarding and punctuality.
+All these systems are fully embedded.

 Much has been achieved through the re-structure of the Pastoral System.
 Pastoral Support Officers have made a significant impact in supporting students, removing barriers to learning, and improving punctuality and attendance.
-Throughout the COVID pandemic and lockdowns, safeguards were put in place to keep regular contact with students to confirm they were happy and safe.